 But just because your name is not on your spouse’s account doesn’t mean it’s not community property or funds that will not be divided at the end of a divorce case, said Abby Gregory, divorce attorney with Connatser Family Law in Texas.
 “It just means the bank will not let you access the account.”

-The following states, as well as the U.S. territory of Puerto Rico, have adopted the community property system:
+In Alaska and Tennessee you can opt-in to a community property agreement.
+These states, as well as the U.S. territory of Puerto Rico, have adopted the community property system:

 - New Mexico